 For users: Create a new issue on the project bug tracker, or select an existing one.
 Buy a futures contract on that issue that will cost you a known amount when the issue is fixed, or pay you to compensate you if the issue goes unfixed.
 Reduce your exposure to software risks by directly signaling the project participants about what issues are important to you.
 Invest in futures on an open source market

 Bug futures also open up the possibility of incentivizing other kinds of work, such as clarifying and translating bug reports, triaging bugs, writing failing tests, or doing code reviews—and especially arbitrage of bugs from project to project.

 But will bug futures tend to shift the risks of software development away from the "owners" of software (the owners don't have to be copyright holders, they could be those who benefit from network effects) and toward the workers who develop, maintain, and support it?

-I don't know, but I think that the difference between bug trackers and piecework is where you put the brains of the operation.
+I don't know, but I think that the difference between bug futures and piecework is where you put the brains of the operation.
 In piecework and the gig economy, the matching of workers to tasks is done by management, either manually or in software.
 Workers can set the rate at which they work in conventional piecework, or accept and reject tasks offered to them in the gig economy, but only management can have a view of all available tasks.